WeiShaoD/neuroimage-menu/docs/source/FSL/FSL_preprocessing.rst

 Preprocessing
 =============

-Remember our drink menu? there is a difference for what we should do in FSL , Anyway, let's have a couple of drinks before the meal:
+Remember our drink menu?
+It is a little difference for what we should do in FSL but overall there are very similar.
+Anyway, let's have a couple of drinks before the meal:

 1 Inspecting the data